SrinathAkkem/Broken-Access-Control-Matrix/README.md

 	return redirect('/register')
 ```

-The already existing username should be taken from the usrn parameter, not the query.
+The already existing username should be taken from the usrn variable, not the query.